drivdigital/craft/source/index.html.md

 ## Product list

 When you chose product lists, you can display products in four different ways:
+> You can list product by a category, this allows you to show only the latest products in a specific category.

-- Category selection
+### Category selection

+List products based on the selected category.

-- Featured products
+### Featured products

+List products that

-- Best sellers
+### Best sellers

+List best sellers

-- New products
+### New products

+List the products that are new to the shopping

 ## Columns of text